oddbird/oddleventy/content/work/adobe.md

 ```

 In each page's Vue file, we set `--svg-base`
-to a size that fits the majority of the typefaces
+to a size that fit the majority of typefaces
 within each set of illustrations.
-Since the illustrations are all designed with
+Since the illustrations were designed with
 different orientations and space available
-for the text, this allows us to start from a place
+for the text, this allowed us to start from a place
-that worked best to maximize the typeface shown.
+that worked best to maximize the type.

 ```css
 /* Vue component scoped CSS */